divijghose/firedrake/Modifying-and-Rebuilding-PETSc-and-petsc4py-in-Firedrake.md

 ## Notes

 You may find that `pip` uses a cached petsc4py build instead of rebuilding from scratch.
-To resolve this you can run `rm -rf $VIRTUAL_ENV/src/petsc/src/binding/petsc4py/build`.
+To resolve this you can run `rm -rf $VIRTUAL_ENV/src/petsc/src/binding/petsc4py/build` prior to `pip install <args>`.